telvarost/FishinFoodTweaks-StationAPI/README.md

 * Enable fish sizes to catch fish of different lengths!
   * Every 10 cm of fish (rounded) provides half a heart of health.
+* Enable bigger fish to catch fish up to 110 cm in length.
+  * Default fish sizes will be between 10 cm and 70 cm.
+* Customize food tooltips to show healing amounts.

 ## Installation using Prism Launcher